Manchester City fans celebrate historic Treble win

 The triumphant squad are due to land at Manchester Airport later and will hold a trophy parade on Monday.

+Sections of Oxford Street and Hall Street will close in Manchester city centre on Sunday in preparation.

-Thousands are expected along the route, which starts at Tonman Street, Deansgate, at 18:30 BST, before travelling through St Mary's Gate, Cross Street, King Street and then finishing on the corner of Princess Street and Portland Street.
+Thousands are expected along the route, which starts at Tonman Street, Deansgate, at 18:30 BST on Monday, before travelling through St Mary's Gate, Cross Street, King Street and then finishing on the corner of Princess Street and Portland Street.

 Why not follow BBC North West on Facebook, Twitter and Instagram?
 You can also send story ideas to northwest.newsonline@bbc.co.uk